 Millay, who will be sentenced at the Alaska base, is being held at Joint Base-Lewis McChord in Washington state where the closest military confinement facility is located.
 He was in Alaska for a routine motion when he decided to plead guilty, Pennell said.
-Any prison time would be served at the United States Disciplinary Barracks at Fort Leavenworth, Kan., according to Pennell.

 The sentencing panel, to consist of five to 12 members, has a range of penalties it can consider for Millay, from prison time to dishonorable discharge.

 Officials have declined to say what country Millay believed the FBI agent represented, but such details are likely to come out at the sentencing hearing, Pennell said.

 Millay, a military police officer, was being observed during the espionage investigation and no damage occurred, officials have said.

 His arrest at the Anchorage base stemmed from an investigation by the Army, FBI and the Air Force Office of Special Investigations.

 Army officials said Millay "had access to the information through the course of his normal duties both stateside and on a previous deployment, and believed that it could be used to the detriment of the United States or the advantage of a foreign nation."
 Officials have not said what time period was involved, but Millay's previous attorney, Steve Karns of Dallas, has said the allegations cover 2011.

 Millay was assigned to a combat tour in Iraq from December 2009 to July 2010, and he served in Korea, according to the Army.